ebenzotoo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that sets the mode of the file
+script that adds execute permissions to all subdirectories